vonBrax/sample-index-map-gen/README.md

 # Instructions
 * Add or modifiy files inside the `webapp` folder
 * Run `npm run build`
-* The bundle file and its indexed sourcemap will be located at `dist/resources` (all other dist files can be ignored)
+* The bundle file will be located at `dist/bundle.js` along with its sourcemap file (all other files can be ignored)
 * Load the `bundle.js` file in a browser for testing